-The SPANR webtool was developed by Hannes Bretschneider at the Probabilistic and Statistical Inference Group at the University of Toronto.
+The SPANR webtool is developed by Hannes Bretschneider, maintained and supported by Leo J. Lee in the Probabilistic and Statistical Inference Group at the University of Toronto.

 It uses the splicing code described in